HugoMVale/polykin/docs/installation.md

 ## From the source code repository

-The very latest code (may not work!) may be installed directly from the source code repository:
+The very latest code (no guarantee it will work!) may be installed directly from the source code repository:
 ```
 pip install git+https://github.com/HugoMVale/polykin.git
 # poetry add git+https://github.com/HugoMVale/polykin.git